pranigopu/mastersProject/conceptual-notes/bayesian-inference/sampling-methods.md

 "Momentum" in the context of HMC is analogous to the physical momentum given to a body in space so that it follows a certain orbital trajectory rather than a trajectory that goes directly toward the planet's centre.
 More precisely, it is an auxiliary variable that ensures that the Markov chain sampling (done based on following the gradient) samples from a sufficiently high-probability-mass region of the posterior rather than moving toward the posterior distribution's mode.

+**NOTE**: _Momentum is a vector quantity and can be multi-dimensional.
+A one-dimensional momentum (a single value) is the momentum of a body along a line, a two-dimensional momentum (a vector of two values) is the momentum of a body across a plane, a three-dimensional momentum (a vector of three values) is the momentum of a body across a space, etc._

 ---

 > **Reference (especially for the analogy**): [_Michael Betancourt: Scalable Bayesian Inference with Hamiltonian Monte Carlo_ by London Machine Learning Meetup, **YouTube**](https://www.youtube.com/watch?v=jUSZboSq1zg)